opensearch-project/project-website/_posts/2025-09-10-reimagining-log-analytics-for-the-modern-enterprise.md

 ## Piped Processing Language: The heart of modern log analysis

-For Site Reliability Engineers (SREs) and DevOps teams, log analysis is more than just searching and filtering.
-It's about uncovering deep insights, detecting anomalies, and maintaining system reliability.
+For site reliability engineers (SREs) and DevOps teams, log analysis is about more than just searching and filtering.
+It's also about uncovering deep insights, detecting anomalies, and maintaining system reliability.
 [OpenSearch's Piped Processing Language (PPL)](https://github.com/opensearch-project/sql/blob/main/docs/user/ppl/index.rst) is designed to meet these sophisticated needs.

 ### Beyond basic search

-DQL (dashboard query language) in OpenSearch can be restrictive.
-PPL expands those capabilities by offering the following features:
+Dashboards Query Language (DQL) in OpenSearch can be restrictive.
+PPL expands on its capabilities by offering the following features:

 * Sequential filtering
 * Advanced analytics capabilities